lava-nc/lava-nc.github.io/_sources/dl.rst.txt

 **\ ``lava.lib.dl.netx``\ **\
 ---------------------------------

-``lava.lib.dl.netx``\  provides automated API for loading models trained using SLAYER as Lava Processes and running inference in a few easy steps.
+For inference using Lava, ``lava.lib.dl.netx``\  provides an automated API for loading SLAYER-trained models as Lava Processes, which can be directly run on a desired backend. ``lava.lib.dl.netx`` imports models saved via SLAYER using the hdf5 network exchange format.
 The details of hdf5 network description specification can be found `here <placeholder_for_netx_readme>`_.

 Example Code
 ^^^^^^^^^^^^